 - Article length: We like to say “long enough to tell the story,” but we also understand that writers like goals (or limits).
 Journal articles usually range from 1,000 to 2,500 words.
 Be clear, compelling, and treat the subject matter with the necessary depth to educate the reader.

 We value expertise.
 The Journal editor will work with authors to achieve the appropriate structure, style, and format while maintaining the author’s voice.

 Journal readers come from different points of view and different levels of experience.
 Surveys show interest in basic knowledge of school governance (laws, funding, finance, and the duties and powers of school boards), current topics and news affecting school boards; leadership; achieving high standards of school performance; and information and recommendations to help avoid or address challenges facing school boards.

 Each edition of the Journal contains a number of articles dealing with a single topic, plus stand-alone articles on other subjects.
 The editor looks for subject matter that is making news or ought to be.
-Recent cover stories include equity, teacher shortage, safety and security, 21st-century learning, trauma-informed practices, new board members, referendums, and funding reform.
+Recent cover stories include equity, finance and funding, teacher shortage, safety and security, trauma-informed practices, emergency response, new board members, collective bargaining, and referendums.
 A Journal article achieves at least one of the following:

 - Shows how to be successful in conducting meetings, dealing with the public, setting policies, evaluating results of policies, or other aspects of school board work.

 - Provides insights into a complex or controversial public education issue.